wp-plugins/meta-widget-customizer/readme.txt

 Instead of the login/register/password lost links, you can also have a tabbed sub-widget providing all these in-page (not as a link but as a functionality in the widget itself)

-You can also display entries from a configurable RSS feed and include a Google search box.
+You can also display entries from a configurable RSS feed, include a Google search box and allow the site to be translated.

 == Installation ==